chai-tang/CISC-327-Andromeda/A1/Test Cases/login_tests.md

 - open /logout (to invalidate any logged-in sessions that may exist)
 - open /login
-- validate that the current page contains a text input element with id #email
-- validate that this #email element has the 'required' attribute
+- validate that the #email element has the 'required' attribute
-- validate that the current page contains a text input element with id #password
-- validate that this #password element has the 'required' attribute
+- validate that the #password element has the 'required' attribute
-- clear all text from the elements #email and #password
-- click element input[type="submit"]
-- validate that the current page is still the /login page
+- (later test cases R1.7 and R1.8 will attempt empty inputs)

 **Test Case R1.7 - Email has to follow addr-spec defined in RFC 5322 (see https://en.wikipedia.org/wiki/Email_address for a human-friendly explanation)**